-The next version of Windows is going to be name 10.
-Windows 10 forgoes the next logical number (that would of been 9), for a more significant sounding 10.
+The next version of Windows is going to name 10.
+Windows 10 forgoes the next logical number (that would have been 9), for a more significant sounding 10.
 The name makes some sense considering that Windows 9 and “Windows 95” would have been pretty darned similar.
-The trouble here, though, is that many consider even numbered Windows versions to be duds and skip that version altogether.
+The trouble here, though, is that many consider even-numbered Windows versions to be duds and skip that version altogether.

 Win10 includes a new task view interface that continues to add more to what was classically the ALT+TAB functionality of Windows.
 Another big new feature of Win10 has to be the very Linux-like Multiple desktops.
 If that feature has a rich set of options, this could be a real winner with power users.
 The command prompt now supports CTRL+V, which is very cool.

 What’s clear is Microsoft is trying to make Windows work for all devices, everywhere.
 Given the range of form factors, Microsoft clearly has relented on the “one size fits all” approach.